esamattis/node-promisepipe/README.md

 ```

 It returns a promise.
 On success the resolved value will be an array of the
 streams passed in.
-When rejected the an error object is created with following
+When rejected an error object is created with following
 keys:

   - `source`: The stream that caused the error